We Created the Future of TV (and Movies)

 “You understand the industry in the 21st century better than the people in charge.”

 Also, in contracts many years ago was a clause that, if a series increased ratings in its time slot from the previous season, its production company would receive a percentage of the advertising revenue from that gain.
-But it was removed due to those increases rarely, if ever, happening.
-We were told, added to normal fees and equity, results-based compensation from each delivery system would be put in for us for the series we would be involved with.
+However, due to the rarity of such increases, this clause has been phased out.
+We were told, added to normal fees and equity, results-based compensation from each delivery system would be included for us for series we’d be involved with.

 “I am a believer (in your model).”